sap-tutorials/Tutorials/tutorials/cp-starter-isuite-onboard-subscribe/cp-starter-isuite-onboard-subscribe.md

     >**IMPORTANT**: From the **Provisioning** application you can navigate back to the Integration Suite Launchpad by choosing the **Integration Suite** button on the header.

-    After the activation is successful you will view the activated capability tiles appear on the launchpad.
+5. After successful activation, you can view the activated capability tiles on the launchpad.
 Click on the relevant tile to access the capability.

     !![URL](Isuite_launch_new_capab.png)